 Step 2: Click on "+" and then browse for the password-protected file and add it to Passper for Word.

 Step 3: Select an attack mode depending on your specific circumstances and then click "Recover".
 The recovery process will take a while and the total time will depend on the attack mode you chose.
-When it is done, you will see a password appear on the screen.
+When it is done, you will see the password appearing on the screen.

-You can then use the password to access the document and edit it.
+You can then use the password to access the Word document.

 Part 3.
-Edit a Protected Word Document without a Password
+Remove Segment Document Protection from Word without Password

-One of the most common forms of protection is the segment document protection, also known as Read-Only mode.
+Another common form of protection is segment document protection, also known as Read-Only mode.
 But as useful as it can be in helping to restrict unnecessary edits to the document, Read-only can be problematic when you need to edit the document.
-It is also quite possible to put a document in Read-Only mode by accident and if this has happened to you, you may be wondering how you can remove this restriction easily.
+It is also quite possible to put a document in Read-Only mode by accident and if this has happened to you, you may be wondering how you can remove segment document protection easily.
 The following 2 methods should help you.

 Step 1: Open the Read-Only document on your computer and then click on "File > Save As" to save the document on another location on your computer and with a different filename.